We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Safety: All the mattresses on our list meet federal flammability requirements.

-Full XL mattresses can be found in many of the same options as more traditional mattress sizes.
+Full XL mattresses can be found in many of the same options as more traditional mattress sizes, such as latex and foam.

 Preferred sleeping position